how cannabis became chic

 There’s nothing we like more than a good makeover.
 Whether it’s Rachael Leigh Cook falling downstairs in that red dress in She’s All That, or the slightly abusive computer who forced people to remove their fake tan on Snog Marry Avoid, there’s nothing the collective culture enjoys like a good before and after.
 In 2018, nothing has had a bigger makeover than cannabis.

 “Deregulation has made cannabis America’s latest gold rush,” says Alexia.
-“Hemp seed oil has been recognised as a skin fixer for centuries, but there’s a new wave of interest in cannabinoids as a skincare must-have.
-They’re great for healing over-sensitive or inflamed conditions such as acne, psoriasis, eczema and dry irritated skin, but their essential fatty acids make them incredible day moisturisers too.
+“Hemp seed oil has been recognized as a skin fixer for centuries, but there’s a new wave of interest in cannabinoids as a skincare must-have.
+They’re great for healing over-sensitive or inflamed conditions such as acne, psoriasis, eczema and dry irritated skin, but their essential fatty acids make them incredible day moisturizers too.
 CBD also has strong anti-inflammatory properties when ingested, which can relieve muscle pain, period pain, anxiety stress and even chronic pain conditions.
 CBD does for your body what THC does for your head.”

 Of course, CBD has also infiltrated the mainstream market as much as with luxury consumers, as more and more companies take advantage of the cannabis hype and popularity.
 It’s appearing in smoothies, health juices and even food.
-Last month By CHLOE, Instagram’s favourite millennial pink vegan restaurant, launched their FEELZ pop-up, dedicated to CBD-infused brownies, cookies and cakes.
+Last month By CHLOE, Instagram’s favorite millennial pink vegan restaurant, launched their FEELZ pop-up, dedicated to CBD-infused brownies, cookies and cakes.
 “I think consumers are becoming more and more curious about the benefits of CBD,” says Samantha Wasser, By CHLOE’s co-founder.
 “I believe our snacks are both a fun way to enjoy it and a way of continuing an important conversation and debunking some of the misconceptions around CBD, like that it will get you high, for instance."

 “I think CBD-infused products will continue to be a regular feature on menus across the food and beverage industries.
 There really is limitless potential and the offerings are only going to get better.
 From our perspective, we want to bring CBD into the mainstream just like we did with vegan food.”

 But the repackaging of cannabis for the mainstream consumer market might be more problematic than you’d think.
-Yes, the health benefits of CBD are undeniable, and the fact that it’s a buzzword is hugely helpful in removing the stigma around cannabis, but will it actually impact the archaic and oppressive war on drugs, in regards to marijuana especially, which has historically targeted people of colour disproportionately.
+Yes, the health benefits of CBD are undeniable, and the fact that it’s a buzzword is hugely helpful in removing the stigma around cannabis, but will it actually impact the archaic and oppressive war on drugs, in regards to marijuana especially, which has historically targeted people of color disproportionately.
 In the US alone, black people are a massive 375 percent more likely to be arrested for possession of marijuana than white people.
 As more and more US states decide that cannabinoids are now acceptable, what becomes of those already imprisoned for minor possession and distribution crimes?
 And whether their sentences will all be expunged as part of our collective rethinking of marijuana remains unseen.

 Others are hyper-aware of how our current cannabis obsession sits in a wider socio-economic context and the uncomfortable racial implications it has for users.
 Anja Charbonneau, editor of Broccoli, a magazine for women who love cannabis, says nu-stoners should be more wary of whitewashing than ‘greenwashing’.

-Anja is mindful of how the CBD and cannabis craze – its popularity among wealthier, whiter audiences – can be used for good, or at least as part of an attempt towards changing a narrative that has historically victimised poor people and POC.
-Weed is no longer just a punch line in every single Judd Apatow film ever made, but if it’s being reclaimed by white women, then those same white women have an obligation to recognise their own privilege in getting to enjoy it.
+Anja is mindful of how the CBD and cannabis craze – its popularity among wealthier, whiter audiences – can be used for good, or at least as part of an attempt towards changing a narrative that has historically victimized poor people and POC.
+Weed is no longer just a punch line in every single Judd Apatow film ever made, but if it’s being reclaimed by white women, then those same white women have an obligation to recognize their own privilege in getting to enjoy it.
 “Weed is such a personal and meaningful part of people’s lives,” Anja tells i-D. “It creates connections, it creates community.
-Acceptance leads to legalisation, and puts pressure on the justice system to stop targeting and jailing black and brown people for cannabis-related offences.
+Acceptance leads to legalization, and puts pressure on the justice system to stop targeting and jailing black and brown people for cannabis-related offenses.
 We want Broccoli to be a platform for positive change and for lifting up voices who have been traditionally kept down, because stoner culture has always had such a masculine representation.

 “People are sick of seeing white dudes rule every narrative.”